briancalma/PushManager/README.md

 $data - contains your message information like title,body,icon,image and landing url.
 Take note that you must not change the keys to avoid any errors.

+The type of message that is passed by this data is a data payload message which means that you need to setup your service worker to handle this.

 ## Built With

 * [CakePHP] (https://cakephp.org/) - PHP framework used.